 - 1. Introduction.
 Changes in technology, missions, and the world situation may lead to changes in manpower requirements.
-The primary factors in considering proposed joint manpower changes are the manpower requirements that have been determined and validated as necessary to accomplish new or maturing functions.
+The primary factors in considering proposed joint manpower changes are manpower requirements that have been determined and validated as necessary to accomplish new or maturing functions.
 These requirements will then be balanced against the ability of the Services to fund and provide an individual with the desired grade, skill, or other special attribute required for the billet. - 2.
+Non-Recognized Requirements.
+PE Code 9999999x is used for requirements that do not have FYDP available against a position in the JTD/JTMD (e.g., over strength, excess, and detail). - 3.
 Types of Changes.
-Proposed changes to the Joint Manpower Program (JMP) fall into the following categories: - a.
+Proposed changes to the JMP fall into the following categories. - a.
 "Automatic" Changes.
-These are minor changes but represent the vast majority of the changes requested by joint activities.
-Since automatic changes do not require Service coordination, the joint activity may submit a change manpower package (CMP) at any time and update the FMTS database.
-Figure E-1 lists the manpower changes that are considered automatic. - b.
+These are minor changes, but represent most changes requested by joint organizations.
+Since automatic changes do not require Service coordination, joint organizations may submit a CMP at any time and update the FMTS database.
+Figure E-1 lists manpower changes that are considered automatic. - b.
 Changes of Service Concern.
 These changes are not reflected in the FYDP but are of great concern to the Services.
 These changes should be submitted via the semiannual CMP process, and contentious issues should be resolved at the Service planner level.
-Changes of this nature have a more profound impact on the Services' planning and programming and, therefore, require scrutiny and management.
-These changes include the following: - (1) Changes to any skill code. - (2) Uncompensated grade growth. - (3) Mismatches between existing validated manpower authorizations and the existing personnel inventory to fill those authorizations. - (4) Positions that have been validated via the Joint Manpower Validation Process to add additional manpower requirements and authorizations. - (5) Movement of incumbent billets between stations/installations (permanent change of station (PCS)) with or without permanent change of assignment.
+Changes of this nature have a more profound impact on Services' planning, programming, and resourcing and therefore require scrutiny and management.
+These changes include the following. - (1) Changes to any skill code. - (2) Uncompensated grade growth. - (3) Mismatches between existing validated manpower authorizations and the existing personnel inventory to fill those authorizations. - (4) Positions validated via the JMVP to add additional manpower requirements and authorizations.

+(5) Movement of incumbent billets between stations/installations (permanent change of station (PCS)) with or without a permanent change of assignment.

-Definition of "Automatic" Change in FMTS
+Definition of "Automatic" Changes in FMTS

-Changes to the following data elements do not require Service approval and will be processed as "Automatic" changes in FMTS:
+Changes to the following data elements do not require Service approval and will be processed As "Automatic" changes in FMTS:

-Department

-Billet Title

-Fluency

-Security Clearance Level

-Update Service Billet Identification (i.e., BIN, UMD)
+- Department Billet Title - Update Service Billet Identification (i.e., BIN, UMD) Functional Code - NATO Post Number - · Remark Codes (Schools, Experience, Off-sets, Other) Realignments within the same activity and:

-Functional Code

-NATO Post Number

-Remark Codes (Schools, Experience, Off-sets, Other)

-Realignments within the same activity and:

 No change in Grade

 No change in Service

 No change in Skill Code

 No change in Subspecialty Code (SPCODE)

-No change in Additional Code (ADCODE)
+No change in Additional Code (ACODE)

 No change in PE Code

 No change in RI Code

-No increase/decrease in Funding Fields (FY05, FY06, etc.)
+No increase/decrease in Funding Fields (FY23, FY24 etc.)

-No change in SUIC; however changes in SUIC for Air Force positions where the GEOLOC does not change will be processed as automatics

 No change in JDAL Fields

 No change in Nominative/Rotational Field

 Navy BSC

-- Detailed Job Description - Skill/grade changes to civilian positions that do not exceed allocated full-time equivalents.
-MIL/CIV conversions and new civilian positions require staffing with the Services. - Assignment of personnel based on Detailed Job Description updates will take time to be reflected per Enclosure K.
+- Detailed Job Description.
+Assignment of personnel based on Detailed Job Descriptions will take time to be reflected per Enclosure K. - Skill/grade changes to civilian positions that do not exceed allocated full-time equivalents.
+MIL/CIV conversions and new civilian positions require staffing with the Services.

 Figure E-1.
-Automatic Changes in FMTS
+Automatic Changes in FMTS.